Travelling to Australia? Consider Easy Travel Insurance Inbound Travel Insurance for non-residents.

 Inbound Travel Insurance includes access to a 24 hour phone line, where you can talk to a team of medical and insurance experts.
 The Easy Travel insurance plans are backed by QBE Insurance, one of the world largest, most established and most well respected insurers.
 The result is a highly skilled team on the other end of the phone, no matter where you are, no matter what time it is, ready to help no matter what has happened.

-Who is Eligible in Getting an Easy Travel Insurance International Travel Plan?
+Who is eligible to get an Easy Travel Insurance International travel plan?

 The Inbound Travel Insurance plan from Easy Insurance is a unique policy which has been created for that niche traveller who has arrived in Australia, is not an Australian resident, but needs to be covered by travel insurance for their time here.
 The Inbound Travel Insurance policy is available to: